Overv/Open.GL/content/context.md

 	switch (windowEvent.type)
 	{
 	case sf::Event::Closed:
-		window.close();
+		running = false;
 		break;
 	}

-When the user attempts to close the window, the `Closed` event is fired and we act on that by closing the window.
+When the user attempts to close the window, the `Closed` event is fired and we act on that by exiting the application.
 Try removing that line and you'll see that it's impossible to close the window by normal means.
 If you prefer a fullscreen window, you should add the escape key as a means to close the window:

 	case sf::Event::KeyPressed:
 		if (windowEvent.key.code == sf::Keyboard::Escape)
-			window.close();
+			running = false;
 		break;

 You have your window and the important events are acted upon, so you're now ready to put something on the screen.
 After drawing something, you can swap the back buffer and the front buffer with `window.display()`.